kid1194/frappe-better-list-view/README.md

 1. Setting additional fields to fetch without displaying their values
 1. Setting additional filters in the data query
 3. Setting the number of rows to display per page
+4. Setting parser function to modify row values on time

 ---